Niraj288/PfRL/README.md

 ### coordi

-gives the initial coordinates of the straight chain of protein atoms\n shape = (-1,3)
+gives the initial coordinates of the straight chain of protein atoms, shape = (-1,3)

 ### atoms

-gives the atomic number of each of the atoms\n shape = (-1)
+gives the atomic number of each of the atoms, shape = (-1)

 ### API : getPE

-args = coordinates of shape (-1,3)]\n
+args = coordinates of shape (-1,3)],
 returns Potential energy of the coordinates provided